-The afternoon began with registration from 4:30 to 6 p.m.
-Prior to a delicious banquet served at 6 p.m., a solemn prayer was offered by Brother George, S.D.S., Catholic Indian Mission Church, Fort Yates.
-Standing Rock Tribal Chairman Charlie Murphy provided a warm welcome to the members.
+The afternoon began with registration from 3:30 to 5:30 p.m.
+CT.
+Prior to a delicious banquet served at 6 p.m., a solemn prayer was offered by Pastor Karen Wilhelm, Horizon Parish, Flasher and Carson, and Bethesda.
+Standing Rock Tribal Chairman Dave Archambault II provided a warm welcome to the members.

-Dedicated to the development of young leaders in the area, Mor-Gran-Sou Electric Cooperative recognized four scholarship winners during the business meeting, including Brandi Boehm, Mandan; Andrew Kreidt, New Salem; Kayla Scholes, Carson; and Blake Ulrich, Elgin.
+Dedicated to the development of young leaders in the area, Mor-Gran-Sou Electric Cooperative recognized four scholarship winners during the business meeting including Kaitlyn Dix, Morristown, S.D.; Jessica Fleck and Rachel Goettle, Mandan; and Kimberlee Kary, Solen.
 The teenagers competed for and received a Basin Electric Power Cooperative/Mor-Gran-Sou Electric scholarship award in the amount of $500 to further their education as they attend college this fall.
-With a busy summer, a number of the scholarship recipients were unable to attend the meeting; however, Boehm attended and thanked the membership for the scholarship.
+In spite of their busy summer, the scholarship recipients were able to attend the meeting and thanked the membership for the scholarships.

-This past June, Riley Hertz of Carson participated in the National Rural Electric Cooperative Association Youth Tour to Washington, D.C.
-Director Geiger recognized Hertz at this year’s annual meeting and thanked her for representing Mor-Gran-Sou Electric Cooperative and North Dakota.
-Hertz addressed the audience, offering gratitude for the experience, and gave the audience a sampling of what she experienced during her trip.
-Hertz and other delegates from across the nation learned from and about each other while participating in events that showcase our nation’s rich history, U.S. government, the cooperative philosophy and rural electrification.
+This past June, Mark Hintz of Flasher participated in the National Rural Electric Cooperative Association Youth Tour to Washington, D.C.
+Director Geiger recognized Hintz at this year’s annual meeting and thanked him for representing Mor-Gran-Sou Electric Cooperative and the state of North Dakota.
+Hintz addressed the audience, offering gratitude for the experience, and gave the audience a sampling of what he experienced during his trip.
+Hintz and other delegates from across the state and nation learned from and about each other while participating in events that showcase our nation’s rich history, U.S. government, the cooperative philosophy and rural electrification.

-Directly following the annual meeting, the board of directors held its reorganization meeting.
-Leland “Judge” Barth was elected as the board chairman.
-Casey Wells was elected to serve as vice chairman, and Pam Geiger retained the secretary-treasurer position.
+Directly following the annual meeting, the board of directors held a reorganization meeting.
+All three officers were elected to the offices they had previously held.
+Leland “Judge” Barth will continue to serve as the board chair; Casey Wells as the vice chair; and Pam Geiger as secretary-treasurer.
 These officers will serve a one-year term.